 Apply for the Washington Semester Program

-We are now accepting applications for the Spring 2022 semester.
+We are now accepting applications for the Fall 2024-Spring 2025 academic year.
 See below for additional details.

 UPCOMING DEADLINES - UPDATED